-Best image format for web in 2020
+Best image formats for web

 We revise here the image formats that can be used in the web.
 We discuss about the advantages and drawbacks, beginning with the established formats like JPEG or PNG and following with major emerging contenders, like WEBP, HEIC, or AVIF.
 For each format we revise the main aspects to consider when making the choice, like the compression efficiency, the features supported -transparency, animations-, and the browser and system support as of 2020.
 At the end of the article, we draw a proposal of which are the best image formats for the web and we point some guidelines and tools for format conversion and format-specific image optimization.